ArnaudBelcour/kegg2bipartitegraph/README.md

 # kegg2bipartitegraph

 kegg2bipartitegraph is a Python package to create KEGG graphs.
 The main idea of this package is to create metabolic graphs from KEGG database according to the ones used in the article [Weber Zendrera et al. (2021)](https://www.nature.com/articles/s41598-021-91486-8).
 In this article, the authors creates the metabolic networks from the organism of KEGG (accessible in this [github repository](https://github.com/AWebZen/FunctionalPrediction5000species)).
-Using annotation (from EsMeCaTa, eggnog-mapper, KofamKOALA) or a KEGG organism ID, **kegg2bipartitegraph** maps the EC and reconstruct metabolic networks associated with the organism following the proposal of this article.
+Using annotation (from EsMeCaTa, eggnog-mapper, KofamKOALA or GenBank files) or a KEGG organism ID, **kegg2bipartitegraph** maps the EC (and Gene Ontology Terms) to KEGG reactions and reconstruct metabolic networks associated with the organism following the proposal of the article [Weber Zendrera et al. (2021)](https://www.nature.com/articles/s41598-021-91486-8).

 ## Installation